maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 # <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/main-title.png">
 This repository is a part of our research work entitled
   <p align="center"> <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/title.png"></p>
-and describes how to identify MC-MitM attack signatures in terms of specific network traffic.
+and describes how to identify MC-MitM attack signatures in terms of pattern of network traffic.
+Kindly refer to our above research paper for more details of MC-MitM attacks and their variants.

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/sub-title-1.png">
 During MC-MitM base variant attacks, we use 13 as the rogue channel while the legitimate channel is 1 since the AP is operating on channel 1.